 Things to Know About Your Southeast Asian Customers

 South-East Asia is becoming a new emerging target for many international businesses looking to expand.
-It’s a diverse region, much more so than Europe, North or South America, for example, and it pays to get some sort of handle on who lives in South East Asia and what are the trends that can have an impact on
+It’s a diverse region, much more so than Europe, North or South America, for example, and it pays to get some sort of handle on who lives in South East Asia and what are the trends can have an impact on

-China, Japan and Lore remain the three big players in the East Asian market, with China now showing signs of stalling somewhat, although much depends on what happens to U.S. trade relations with that giant economy, at present anyone’s guess.
+China, Japan, and Lore remain the three big players in the East Asian market, with China now showing signs of stalling somewhat, although much depends on what happens to U.S. trade relations with that giant economy, at present anyone’s guess.

-South-East Asia comprises a range of different countries with vastly different histories, socio-economic development, levels of affluence and language.
+South-East Asia comprises a range of different countries with vastly different histories, socio-economic development, levels of affluence, and language.
 The main common denominator is that they are all showing signs of strong economic growth as they attempt to catch up with the West.
 It could be said that one of these countries, grouped together in ASEAN, the Association of South-East Asian Nations, has already long surpassed that criterion.
 Singapore is certainly the smallest and least populated of the ASEAN countries, but by most economic indicators it is easily in the lead with levels of GDP that match the most affluent of OECD countries.

-The countries that make up South East Asia
+The countries that makeup South East Asia

-South-East Asia borders Bangladesh in the west, China in the North, Japan and Korea in the East and Australia in the South.
+South-East Asia borders Bangladesh in the west, China in the North, Japan and Korea in the East, and Australia in the South.
 Indonesia is by far the largest in total landmass and, also, population.
-Vietnam, Laos and Cambodia were all French colonies for a while and were all involved in violent upheaval during the fifties, sixties and seventies of the last century.
-Brunei, Myanmar, Singapore and Malaysia all share a British colonial past but have gone their own post-colonial ways remarkably differently.
+Vietnam, Laos, and Cambodia were all French colonies for a while and were all involved in violent upheaval during the fifties, sixties, and seventies of the last century.
+Brunei, Myanmar, Singapore, and Malaysia all share a British colonial past but have gone their own post-colonial ways remarkably differently.
 Thailand shares most with Laos in culture and language, but has remained proudly independent throughout its existence as a nation.

 The Philippines, closer to Japan than any other part of South East Asia, has had a colonial background belonging to Spain and the U.S. and with Myanmar and Cambodia is probably one of the poorest of the ASEAN nations, with many Filipinos having migrated right around the world.